Digital is a dynamic and ever-growing space. In this section, we give an overview of digital's history and the direction it is taking for the future.

 Traditional refers to linear TV, print, radio, direct mail, and out-of-home (often known as billboard) advertising.
 A key differentiator of these medias is that the messaging is a one-way conversation.
 This defines traditional as "Outbound Marketing" in that it reaches out to consumers, but consumers do not communicate back.

-In addition, traditional's targeting is much broader as it is defined by only an estimate of viewership.
+Moreover, traditional's targeting is much broader as it is defined by only an estimate of viewership.
 If an advertiser wanted to execute more granular targeting by coupling different demographic and behavioral attributes, they would be unable to, as publisher audiences are more loosely defined with traditional media.

-The final major difference - which is often times used as a point of argument among the two sides, is traditional’s absence of measurement methods.
-If a potential customer views an ad on linear TV and later buys that product in-store - it is impossible for marketers to connect the action back to the advertisement.
+The final major difference - which is often times used as a point of argument among the two sides, is traditional’s lack of measurement methods.
+If a potential customer views an ad on linear TV and later buys that product in-store - it is impossible for marketers to precisely connect the action back to the advertisement.
 What marketers are able to do instead, is measure sales lift prior and post campaign.
 Another method is including a specific phone number or email address in advertisements whenever possible, so that conversions can be directly attributed.

 How does digital marketing stack up against traditional marketing in the modern era?

 A recent report by eMarketer concluded that in 2018, digital ad spend will account for 40% of the total ad spend worldwide, which is 11.7% higher than 2017.
 Search and social spend will see a 14.2% increase in spend, while Mobile spend will see a 24.3% increase.
 Traditional ad spend will account for 60% of the total ad spend worldwide in 2018, which is 0.3% lower than 2017.
 Linear TV and OOH ad spend will see a slight increase while Print and Radio will see a decline in spend.